saikrishna11-tech/saikrishna11-tech/README.md

 - 👋 Hi, I’m @saikrishna11-tech
 - 👀 I’m interested in Web development and Data scientist
-- 🌱 I’m currently learning red hat and aws
+- 🌱 I’m currently learning red hat and aws coureses
 - 💞️ I’m looking to collaborate on web development and research programs
 - 📫 How to reach me -> contact to my mail:-saikrishnapulicharla7@gmail.com
 - 😄 Pronouns: ...